 Don't worry about dressing in any particular "style" at Darby Community Church--come as you are!
-All we want is for every part of our service to be done with the intention of magnifying Christ and edifying the church.
+What we want is for every part of our service to magnify Christ and edify the church in a biblically faithful way.
 We want to be doctrinally sound and deeply heartfelt.
 We try to follow the example of Acts 2:42-47, which includes preaching, the Lord's Supper, prayer, benevolence, worship, fellowship, and community involvement.
 A typical Sunday morning service includes:

 We provide information on upcoming church/community events, share ministry reports, and make known any needs within the body so that we may "bear one another's burdens, and so fulfill the law of Christ" (Gal.
 6:2).

 Call to Worship

 The congregation participates in a responsive reading from the Psalms.
 By "addressing one another in psalms" (Eph.
 5:19) we prepare our hearts for worship.